 Single family homes and mobile homes in the City and unincorporated County of Sacramento.
 This program is not available in Citrus Heights, Elk Grove, or Rancho Cordova.

-SHRA shall make the final determination of an eligible Emergency Repair.
+Note: SHRA shall make the final determination of an eligible Emergency Repair.

-2. Temporary or permanent repairs to hazardous structural roof framing.
+2. Repairs to hazardous structural framing.

 Exterior Entry Doors